eroslover/laravel-references/README.md

 ##### Retrieving references

-The `loadReferences` method returns collection of referenced models.
+The `loadReferences` method returns the collection of referenced models.
 Accepts boolean `$grouped` parameter.
-By default method returns mapped collection where key is namespace and value is a collection of entities.
-If you need just get a collection of referenced entities, you need to pass `false` to method as an argument:
+By default, method returns mapped collection where the key is namespace and value is a collection of entities.
+If you need to get a collection of referenced entities only, you'll need to pass `false` to method as an argument:

 ```php
 $photo->loadReferences();